by Texas Homesteader ~

 When I find myself with bushels of apples as I did recently I like to enjoy that sweet fall deliciousness.

-But we can’t eat all those apples before they go bad, y’all! (well, we COULD, but…)
+We can’t eat all those apples before they go bad, y’all! (well, we COULD, but…)

 So how do I preserve those apples for later?
 Well there are many recipes I utilize.
 Some canned, some dehydrated.